Devil's Island: Organization

+History

 Early penal system

-Prisoners convicted of felonies in the 17th and 18th centuries were sentenced to serve as oarsmen in the French Mediterranean galley fleet.
-Given the harsh conditions, this was virtually a death sentence.
-Following the decommissioning of the Mediterranean galley fleet in 1666, the French detained the majority of prisoners in pairs, held in chains aboard galley hulks (bagnes) moored in French harbours, until the bagnes rotted and sank.
-The prisoners were transferred to live on the adjacent pontoons.
-Prisoners relied on charity or their families for food, bedding and clothing.
-They were required to work 12 hours a day in the docks, earning 10–15 centimes, which they could spend on food and wine.
+During the 16th and 17th centuries, prisoners convicted of felonies in the Kingdom of France were sentenced to serve as galley slaves in the French Navy's Levant Fleet.
+Given their harsh conditions, this was virtually a death sentence.
+Following the decommissioning of all galleys of the Levant Fleet in 1666, the French government kept the majority of prisoners chained in pairs onboard galley hulks permanently moored in various harbours until they rotted and sank.
+Once a hulk sank, its prisoners, who relied on charity or their families for food, bedding and clothing, were transferred to live on adjacent pontoons.
+They were required to work 12 hours a day in the docks, earning up to 10–15 centimes, which they could spend on food and drink.
 Other prisoners were housed in prisons onshore, but conditions were reportedly so bad that many prisoners would beg to be transferred to the hulks.

-By the early 19th century, the French urban population had increased from under six million to over 16 million, and crime kept pace.
-In 1832 legislation was passed mandating the state's provision of basic necessities to prisoners.
+By the early 19th century, France's urban population had increased from under six million to over 16 million, and crime kept pace.
+In 1832, legislation was passed mandating the state's provision of basic necessities to prisoners.
 Prison reform changed the previous reliance on corporal punishment through hard labor, to imprisonment with a goal of punishment and deterrence.
 Imprisonment was considered a way to remove offenders from society.
 Recidivism of up to 75% had become a major problem; released and unemployed prisoners entered cities to seek a way to live.

 In the 1840s, the state set up internal agricultural penal colonies as a place to receive prisoners, thereby removing them from urban environments and giving them work.
 Prisoners were commonly sentenced under doublage by which, on completion of their sentence, they were required to work as employees at the penal colony for an additional period equal to their original sentence.